Kidnapping During a Carjacking – California Penal Code 209.5

 - Mistaken identity

-It should be noted that if you are in a situation where the prosecutor has solid evidence to obtain a conviction, our lawyers might be able to negotiate with the prosecutor for a more favorable plea bargain, such as reducing the charges to lesser offense.
+Suppose you are in a situation where the prosecutor has solid evidence to obtain a conviction.
+In that case, our lawyers might be able to negotiate with the prosecutor for a more favorable plea bargain, such as reducing the charges to a lesser offense.